All Dirt Roads Taste of Salt: Production

 In February 2021, it was announced that Raven Jackson would write and direct the film, with Barry Jenkins set to serve as a producer under his Pastel banner, and A24 set to produce and distribute.

 Principal photography took place in Tennessee and in Vicksburg and Jackson, Mississippi in the fall of 2021.

 Release

-The film had its world premiere at the 2023 Sundance Film Festival on January 22, 2023.
+All Dirt Roads Taste of Salt had its world premiere at the 2023 Sundance Film Festival on January 22, 2023.
+It also screened at the 71st San Sebastián International Film Festival and the 2023 New York Film Festival.
+The film was released by A24 on November 3, 2023.

 Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on 24 reviews, with an average rating of 7.9/10.
-On Metacritic, the film has a weighted average of 85 out of 100 based on 11 critic reviews, indicating "universal acclaim".
+Richard Brody, in The New Yorker, described it as the most distinctive film of 2023 from a strict perspective of inventive narrative form.